 This method is easier than it sounds.
 Say your recipe uses 3/4 liquid and 1/4 cup of molasses.
 First, pour the liquid up to the 3/4 cup line.
 Then add your molasses until it measures 1 cup.
 It will be accurate and shouldn’t stick to the measuring cup.

 If you still have room in the measuring cup, add any other wet ingredients and mix everything together before adding it to the dry ingredients.
 You’ll get a better mixed batter for more even taste and texture.

 Ideas For Using Up Leftover Molasses

 So, you bought a jar for that one special recipe.
 It was great, but now what?
 If you have part of a jar left over grandma would want you to use it up and not let it go to waste.
-So, try mixing a few tablespoons of molasses into baked beans, as part of a ham glaze, or mixed in with BBQ sauce.
+So, try mixing a few tablespoons of that savory, sweet smoky goodness into baked beans, as part of a ham glaze, or mixed in with BBQ sauce.
 Try a teaspoon to sweeten coffee, mixed in with your pancake or waffle batter, drizzled on oatmeal or ice cream.
 You can also mix it with syrup and butter on pancakes.

 Molasses Health Tip